Vickie Paladino: Israel–Palestine

-Paladino has expressed support for the state of Israel and has called for Hamas to end the Gaza War by surrendering to Israel.
-She has asserted that "'the progressives and anarchists marching through our streets, shutting down our bridges, harassing Jewish businesses, and taking over our universities FULLY support'" the actions taken by Hamas in its conflict with Israel.
-In 2024, Paladino described American pro-Palestinian protesters as "'the worst people our society has ever produced'".
+Paladino supports Israel and called for Hamas to surrender.

+Paladino opposes pro-Palestine protesters in New York City.
+She has asserted that "the progressives and anarchists marching through our streets, shutting down our bridges, harassing Jewish businesses, and taking over our universities FULLY support" the actions taken by Hamas in its conflict with Israel.
+In 2024, Paladino described American pro-Palestinian protesters as "the worst people our society has ever produced".
+In response to campus protests against Israel's bombardment of the Gaza Strip, Paladino called college students "monsters" who must be "slayed".